TatianaFokina/a11y-blog/src/en/articles/css-media-features-for-a11y/index.md

 - Users with cognitive disabilities and neurodivergent people.
 For instance, dyslexic users or those with ADD
 - People with migraines and headaches.

-Transparency can be precisely adjusted in Windows and macOS.
+Transparency can be precisely adjusted on Windows and in macOS.
 These settings not only affect the transparency in the system interface but also on websites and in browsers.
 This screenshot shows the navigation background of the first window is semi-transparent, while the second one has an opaque and solid background.

 <figure class="article__image">
   <img